Overview

 The Menu Layout allows project administrators to organize project content such as reports, dashboards, and apps into a structured navigation menu on the left-hand sidebar.

-A project can quickly become cluttered with numerous items (links), making it difficult for users to find what they need.
+A project can quickly become cluttered with numerous items, making it difficult for users to find what they need.
 The Menu Layout addresses this by enabling the creation of Menu Groups, which are custom categories that group related items together.

-If you haven't created any Menu Groups yet, you will notice that the Menu Layout page contains many links that may not be organized.
+If you haven't created any Menu Groups yet, the Menu Layout page may contain many links that are not yet organized.

-It's possible to rearrage these links as is by simply clicking and dragging them into the desired order.
+You can begin organizing immediately by clicking and dragging links into the desired order.

 IMPORTANT: Make sure to use the save button at the top of the page to save your changes after rearranging links or creating Menu Groups.

-A new Custom Roles can be created directly from the Menu Layout page.
-This allows you to define specific access permissions for the newly organized Menu Groups and links.
+A new Custom Role can be created directly from the Menu Layout page.
+This allows you to define access rules for newly organized Menu Groups and links without leaving the module.

-IMPORTANT: Once you hit CREATE the Custom Role will automatically be saved.
+IMPORTANT: Once you click CREATE, the Custom Role is automatically saved.

 Additional Functionality

 The Menu Layout page also provides additional functionality for managing Menu Groups and links.
-While not as robust in functionality as editing through the main interface, these options allow for quick modifications.
+These options allow for quick modifications after the structure is in place.

-Each Menu Group and individual linnk has an edit icon (pencil) next to it.
-Clicking this icon opens a form that allows you to modify the name and icon of the link.
+Each Menu Group and individual link has an edit icon (pencil) next to it.
+Clicking this icon opens a form that allows you to modify the name and icon of the selected item.

 IMPORTANT: The edit icon may not be available for certain links that are not editable through this interface.